What is Bad Debt Expense?

 The allowance method estimates bad debt expense at the end of the fiscal year, setting up a reserve account called allowance for doubtful accounts.
 Similar to its name, the allowance for doubtful accounts reports a prediction of receivables that are “doubtful” to be paid.

-In contrast to the direct write-off method, the allowance method is only an estimation of money that won’t be collected and is used to report large sums of money.
+In contrast to the direct write-off method, the allowance method is only an estimation of money that won’t be collected and is based on the entire accounts receivable account.
 The amount of money written off with the allowance method is estimated through the accounts receivable aging method or the percentage of sales method.
 An example of an allowance method journal entry can be found below.

 Entry 1: The amount of bad debt is estimated using the accounts receivable aging method or percentage of sales method and is recorded as follows:

-Entry 2: When a specific receivables account is deemed to be uncollectable, allowance for doubtful accounts is debited and accounts receivable is credited.
+Entry 2: When a specific receivables account is deemed to be uncollectible, allowance for doubtful accounts is debited and accounts receivable is credited.

 Estimating the Bad Debt Expense